 Auditioning your Voice

 We are introducing a new feature that allows you to use some of the same techniques we use in the lab to decide which version of your voice you personally prefer.
 There are really two reasons for doing this.
 First, because your concept of how your synthetic voice should sound might be different from ours, we believe it is important for you to have a say in selecting the voice and setting some of its controls.
-Second, in preparation for the time when we will begin charging for voices (we are not doing this yet), we want to provide an opportunity for you to hear the voice and be certain you want to use it before you buy it.
+Second, now that we are charging clients for their final voice, we want to provide an opportunity for you to hear the voice and be certain you want to use it before you buy it.

 There are three steps in the process of selecting your voice: